-- (10) Copies of the latest annual report and audited consolidated annual financial statements of the Issuer and the latest unaudited interim condensed consolidated financial statements of the Issuer may be obtained, and copies of the Agency Agreement will be available for inspection, at the specified offices of the Agent during normal business hours, so long as any of the Notes is outstanding. - (11) Until 27 April 2016, the statutory auditors of the Issuer was Ernst & Young Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by P. Vanderbeek and/or C. Weymeersch, with offices at De Kleetlaan 2, B-1831 Diegem (Brussels) ("Ernst & Young").
+- (10) Copies of the latest annual report and audited consolidated annual financial statements of the Issuer and the latest unaudited interim condensed consolidated financial statements of the Issuer may be obtained, and copies of the Agency Agreement will be available for inspection, at the specified offices of the Agent during normal business hours, so long as any of the Notes is outstanding. - (11) Until 27 April 2016, the statutory auditors of the Issuer was Ernst & Young Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by C. Weymeersch, with offices at De Kleetlaan 2, B-1831 Diegem (Brussels) ("Ernst & Young").
 The consolidated financial statements of the Issuer (as well as the annual accounts of the Issuer) for the years ended 31 December 2014 and 31 December 2015 have been audited in accordance with ISA by Ernst & Young and the audits resulted, in each case, in an unqualified opinion.
-During the relevant period, Ernst & Young had no material interest in the Issuer.

 On 27 April 2016, PricewaterhouseCoopers Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by R. Jeanquart and/or G. Joos, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe (Brussels) ("PwC"), has been appointed as auditor of the Issuer for the financial years 2016-2018.
-PwC has no material interest in the Issuer.